 Standing in the stone-slab central courtyard of 30 Hudson Yards, I’m dwarfed by the skyscrapers around me casting the plaza in shade.
 Every tree and pathway seems meticulously designed to fit in with the rest of the development, which began construction in 2012.
 The twenty-five billion dollar project is undeniably impressive in its scale; I can’t help but gawk in awe at the seventy-story buildings and the sleek modernity of their architecture, providing a glimpse into a future for cities that seems to come straight out of a science fiction novel.
-Even the subway station was spotless – something felt distinctly un-New York stepping off the 7 train and onto the platform, not a rat or discarded sandwich in sight.
+Even the subway station was spotless – something felt distinctly un-New York about stepping off the 7 train and onto the platform, not a rat or discarded sandwich in sight.
 The High Line hugs the southern end of the site and snakes around to 12th Avenue, seamlessly connecting the development with the ever-popular pedestrian highway that seems to act almost as a shuttle between Hudson Yards and the more established centers of trendiness downtown.
-In the center of the courtyard lies The Vessel, a russet-colored metal structure that acts as an interactive artwork for visitors.
+In the center of the courtyard lies The Vessel, a russet-colored metal structure that serves as an interactive artwork for visitors.
 Tourists crowd its stairways that lead nowhere, trying to get better vantage points from which to view the development and take pictures.
 It looks like some otherworldly, massive jewelry piece one would expect to find in the 720,000-square-foot shopping mall that lies nestled between two of the larger buildings of the site.
 The seven-story structure houses luxury brands such as Neiman Marcus, Cartier, and Dior, among others.
 Looking around, you can see that the mega-block on which the complex is located covers up part of the rail yards leading towards Penn Station and New York’s vast network of subway tunnels.
 Turning towards the Hudson, I can still see a section of the train yard that remains exposed.
 Soon it, too, will be hidden away underneath a platform that will support yet another array of residential and commercial skyscrapers – the second phase of Hudson Yards, to start construction in 2025.

 I’ve lived in Chelsea all my life.
 I remember the High Line opening and thinking how cool it was that an abandoned railroad had been transformed into a park – I could walk on the same train tracks that huge cargo freights travelled through the heart of the city on, eighty years in the past.
 My mom is involved in the art world, so although we live on Seventh Avenue, I would frequently head over to the West Side to accompany her on a visit to any number of the dozens of art galleries in the area.
 Often we’d pair it with a stroll on the High Line, heading a few blocks south to Chelsea Market to grab a bite to eat.
 The transformation I witnessed over the span of a couple years was astounding – real estate developments shot up left and right of the elevated railway, seemingly for no other reason than that it was there.